 The Brain and Spine Institute is made up of experts in the field of neuroscience in order to bring patients the best healthcare in East Tennessee for a full range of neurological diseases and disorders.

-Ablate means "to destroy."
-Cardiac ablation is a procedure that is used to destroy small areas in your heart that may be causing your heart rhythm problems.
+Cardiac ablation is a procedure that is used to scar small areas in your heart that may be causing your heart rhythm problems.
 This can prevent the abnormal electrical signals or rhythms from moving through the heart.

 During the procedure, small wires called electrodes are placed inside your heart to measure your heart's electrical activity.
 These electrodes may also be used to destroy the bad areas of your heart.

 Cardiac ablation procedures are done in a hospital laboratory by specially trained staff.
 This includes cardiologists (heart doctors) trained in electrophysiology, technicians, and nurses.
 The setting is safe and controlled to make your risk as low as possible.